Normalizing Flows for Probabilistic Modeling and Inference: Generalizations

 into a new $2\times 2$ probability table.
-Therefore, to model $\px(\ervx_1, \ervx_2)$ with a factorized base $\pu(\ervu_1, \ervu_2) = \pu(\ervu_1)\pu(\ervu_2)$, there must be a permutation of the above table such that the permuted table is of rank $1$ (so that it can be factorized as the outer product of two vectors).
-However, when checking all $4!=24$ possible permutations, we find that all permuted tables are of rank $2$, which shows that indeed the above target cannot be modeled using a factorized base.
-This limitation means that, in practice, a discrete flow must rely on a powerful base distribution to increase its modeling capacity.
+Therefore, to model $\px(\ervx_1, \ervx_2)$ with a factorized base $\pu(\ervu_1, \ervu_2) = \pu(\ervu_1)\pu(\ervu_2)$, there must be a permutation of the above table such that the permuted table is of rank $1$ (so it can be factorized as the outer product of two vectors).
+However, after checking all $4!=24$ permutations, we find that all permuted tables are of rank $2$, which shows that the above target can't be modeled using a factorized base.
+This limitation means that, in practice, we may need to explicitly incorporate dependencies in the base distribution to increase the model's capacity.
 Both \citet{hoogeboom2019integer} and \citet{tran2019discrete} take this approach, modeling the base distribution autoregressively.

+A possible way to overcome this limitation, pointed out by \citet{vandenberg2020idfpp}, is to embed $\setU$ and $\setX$ into extended spaces $\setU'$ and $\setX'$, such that the base distribution factorizes in the extended space.
+In the above example, we could take $\setU'=\setX'=\set{0, 1, 2, 3}^2$, so that the probability table becomes: